 Dear Your Teen:

 My 16-year-old son has been invited to a coed sleepover.
-Seriously?
 This variety of sleepover is new to me.
+And I’m very uncomfortable.
 Do I let him go?

 I feel so much more information is needed for a parent of a teen to answer this question in a truly helpful manner.
 Is this a group event, like a coed slumber party?
 A one-on-one sleep over?
-Are the teens dating or just friends?
+Do you know if anyone in the group is dating?
 Are there other siblings around as well acting as a “buffer?”
 Are the families close?
 Do you even know the other family?
 What are the sleeping and bathroom arrangements?
 LOTS to think about for parents.